Law Office of Michelle Ball advocacy,Alternatives,Discipline,Discipline hearings,Ed 48900s Alternatives To School Expulsions Are Sometimes Required

 …or practically anything within legal bounds to address the alleged student offense.

-If a school says correction has already been tried by the school but repeatedly failed, that can be attacked at the student expulsion hearing.
+If a school says correction has already been tried but repeatedly failed, that can be attacked at the student expulsion hearing.
 For example, if a student is in trouble for theft- did he have prior corrective actions related to theft or not?
 Were the prior school corrective actions adequate?

 With the physically dangerous question, the student’s act must be analyzed.
-Does the action truly make the student physically dangerous to others were the student to return to school?
+Does the action truly make the student physically dangerous to others, were the student to return to school?

 What if the School Does Not Prove Other Means or Dangerousness?

 Student lawyer Michelle Ball helps elementary, middle, secondary school and college students address expulsions, suspensions and other discipline.
-As a lawyer based in Sacramento, Michelle Ball can assist students throughout California, in places such as Long Beach, Chico, Irvine, Santa Barbara, Goleta, Davis, San Francisco, Los Angeles, Folsom and many other areas.
+As a lawyer in Sacramento, Michelle can assist students throughout California, in places such as Long Beach, Chico, Irvine, Santa Barbara, Goleta, Davis, San Francisco, Los Angeles, Folsom and many other areas.